IW276/IW276WS20-P11/README.md

   Link to Demo Video
 </p>

-> This work was done by Xiahong C., Nadine V. and Melanie W. during the IW276 Autonome Systeme Labor at the Karlsruhe University of Applied Sciences (Hochschule Karlruhe - Technik und Wirtschaft) in WS 2020 / 2021.
+> This work was done by Xiahong C., Nadine V. and Melanie W. during the IW276 Autonome Systeme Labor at the Karlsruhe University of Applied Sciences (Hochschule Karlsruhe - Technik und Wirtschaft) in WS 2020 / 2021.

 ## Table of Contents